SolarArbiter/SolarArbiter.github.io/documentation/dashboard/trials.md

 * All metadata needed to instantiate reference forecast objects or links to existing reference forecasts.
 * All metrics to be computed.
-* All categories over which metrics will be calculated.
+* All time categories over which metrics will be calculated.
-* Data quality flags that will be excluded from analysis.
+* Observation data quality flags that will be excluded from analysis.
 * Rule for missing forecasts (exclude, fill with 0, fill with last valid value).
-* Rules for visibility of forecast time series with other anonymous vendors, including during the trial and  in the final report.
+* Rules for visibility of forecast time series with other anonymous vendors:
+  1. during the trial and
+  2. in the final report.

-The specification will also include the forecast user's anticipated outcome at the trial conclusion, but we emphasize that the Solar Forecast Arbiter will play no role in facilitating that outcome.
+The specification will also include the forecast user's anticipated outcome at the trial conclusion, but we emphasize that the Solar Forecast Arbiter team will play no role in facilitating that outcome.

 Forecast vendors respond with an indication that they would like to participate